py4dstem/py4DSTEM/docs/source/examples.rst

 First Steps
 -----------

-Once py4DSTEM has been succsesfully installed, you can start using it in Python in the usual way.
+Once py4DSTEM has been succsesfully installed, you can start using it in Python the usual way.
+The most popular way is using Jupyter Notebooks, but py4DSTEM can be run in python scripts, iPython, spyder, etc.

 .. code-block:: python
     :linenos: